keithalewis/math/rfd.md

 This can be repeated with successive increasing stopping times.

 There is no canonical way of choosing trading times.

+If you choose $\tau_j = j\Delta t$ and let $\Delta t$ go to zero then you get the B-S/M model.

+A better choice might be to specify a $\Delta X$ and only trade when the underlying moves by that amount.
+If futures are available on $X$ this can reduce transaction costs.

+Going back to [@Mar1952] and [@Roy1952] one might want to find a trading strategy making $A_t$ white noise with minimum variance.

 ## Instruments